DanHallatt/TwoDim_Contour/README.md

 <!-- Options -->
 ## Options
  User can specify the following parameters when calling the function:
- - colour of the colour gradient, according to cmap available options (https://matplotlib.org/stable/tutorials/colors/colormaps.html).
+ - choose the colours of the contour colours, according to cmap available options (https://matplotlib.org/stable/tutorials/colors/colormaps.html).
- - the number of contours.
+ - choose the number of contours.
  - to plot contour lines.
- - to plot contour level values within the contour levels.
+ - to display values of the contour level values within the contour lines.
+ - to plot the individual datapoints of each dataset.
+ - to plot multiple datasets.
  - the x- and y-axis limits of the plot.
+ - the x- and y-axis labels.

+User can also easily adjust plotting preferences (such as text size and datapoint size) by adjusting the variables defined within the first lines of the function, if so wishes.

 <p align="right">(<a href="#top">back to top</a>)</p>